-The Barbara Barnes Initiative
+The Barbara Barnes Initiative for Collaborative Learning

 Each year, networked educators will work on a shared design challenge, research the challenge in their setting, consult the research literature related to the challenge, design a prototype solution, pilot and evaluate the design, and publish the results.
 As important, the project will break down the tendency in the small district environments of Vermont and New Hampshire for teacher leaders and small teams to work in relative isolation rather than leveraging the work and learning across multiple settings.